Edit

 Domain warming is the process of methodically adding email volume to a new domain over several days or weeks.
 Gradually “warming up" the domain establishes a positive sending reputation with mailbox providers.

-Whether you use shared or dedicated IP addresses, the initial warm-up process is important for every sender.
-Warming up your domain together with your ESP’s IP addresses is crucial, whether you use a brand new domain (with no reputation) or an already in use domain (with good reputation) for your email campaigns.
+The initial warm-up process is important for every sender.
+Warming up your domain together with your email service provider's IP addresses is crucial, whether you use a brand new domain (with no reputation) or an already in use domain (with good reputation) for your email campaigns.
 Warm-up is especially critical for senders who plan to use brand new domains and send large volumes of emails in their customer journeys (up to 500,000 emails per day or customer journey).

 Warm-up summary